Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Giant, purple, yellow-eyed Diddy Kong, another borderline SNK Boss not unlike Tabuu himself on the higher levels.

-That part maybe, but in the fight itself, he's a bit of Nightmare Retardant: while Diddy's still giant and purple, his eyes have gone back to their normal color, and he still does the same things regular Diddy does.
+That part maybe, but in the fight itself, he's a bit of Nightmare Retardant: while Diddy's still giant, purple, and yellow-eyed, he still does the same things regular Diddy does.
 Including the taunts.

 Shaydas has two heads, each with glowing red eyes, a glowing pink thing in its chest, blades for hands, and it's made of Shadow Bugs, which make up Mr. Game and Watch.